langgraph4j/langgraph4j-builder/README.md

 # langgrap4j-builder
-Provides a powerful canvas for designing and scaffold cognitive architectures of LangGraph4j applications.
+Provides a powerful canvas for designing Agentic Workflow as LangGraph4j applications.